Critical Lab Values to Monitor in Dysphagia

 We want quick and easy answers, but unfortunately, it is just not that easy.

-On one side, when the Speech-Language Pathologist integrates lab assessments into her comprehensive dysphagia evaluation, she is appropriately gathering the many puzzle pieces that form the patient’s complex picture.
+On one side, when Speech-Language Pathologists integrate lab assessments into their comprehensive dysphagia evaluations, they are appropriately gathering the many puzzle pieces that form the patient’s complex picture.
 On the other side, some numbers can lie and have complexities far greater than our master’s degree prepared us for.

 This blog only skims the surface of lab values and patient data (for the adult population), and it is not in our scope of practice to translate them into a diagnosis.
 This blog is inspired by Mills & Ashford (2008) and their concept of holistic dysphagia.
 When we evaluate the whole patient, we attempt to gauge not only the patient’s overall level of dysphagia and aspiration risk, but also the risk of getting sick with pneumonia.
 The patient, family and medical team want to know our best clinical judgement on how long will it take to get better.
 What is the patient’s rehabilitation prognosis?
 What are the risks for a downward slide into sarcopenia, readmissions, morbidity, and mortality?
 This is not an exact science.
 The perceived level of risk may even vary within that patient from one day to the next.